jtanderson2/fortinet-sdwan-cli/README.md

 * 7.4 code
 * Dual internet underlay at all sites
 * DHCP on internet facing interfaces
-* IPSEC Overlay with ADVPN
+* IPSEC overlay with ADVPN
-* BGP dynamic routing in Overlay, using 'BGP on loopback' design
+* BGP dynamic routing in overlay, using 'BGP on loopback' design
 * BGP Route-Reflector on hub (not dynamic BGP approach)
 * ANY outbound internet access permitted from LANs at all sites
 * ANY-to-ANY access permitted between LANs at all sites
-* Simple load-balancing and failover for internet and overlay traffic (add intelligent application routing rules at your leisure!)
+* Simple load-balancing and failover for internet and overlay traffic (add application routing rules at your leisure!)